UT-Austin-Quantum-Collective/Qiskit-Fall-Fest-2022/README.md

 ![Chandelier Graffiti Logo](https://user-images.githubusercontent.com/57876448/193329877-d0172471-2b6f-4e5e-a9d6-52f6f27b7fbd.png)

 # Welcome
 This is the Qiskit Fall Fest for The University of Texas at Austin.
 We're so exciting to have you all here.
 This event is being hosted by the [Quantum Collective at UT Austin](https://google.com).
-[If you don't know us yet, check us out here!](https://quantum-collective.webflow.io/)

-The [Qiskit Fall Fest](https://medium.com/qiskit/introducing-the-qiskit-fall-fest-feb8456b557) is a collection of quantum computing events on college campuses around the world.
-Every Fall Fest event is organized and run by the students on each campus, with support from the entire IBM Quantum team.
-Student leaders work alongside IBM throughout the month of September to design and plan their event, which are then run in October.
-The events vary from technical hackathons to beginner-friendly challenges, all with the goal of helping to grow the local community’s skill set.
+[If you don't know us yet, check us out here!](https://quantum-collective.webflow.io/) The [Qiskit Fall Fest](https://medium.com/qiskit/introducing-the-qiskit-fall-fest-feb8456b557) is a collection of quantum computing events on college campuses around the world.

-##
+## This Year's Challenge:

-The Quantum Collective's Fall Fest  is going to be a hackathon, starting on October 22nd.
-Details about the hackathon and rules can be found below.
-The deadline for all projects is October 24th, at 1pm ET.
-Any projects submitted after that will NOT be judged.
-Good luck!
+In our educationally themed hackathon, we ask participants to take on the challenge of learning a topic in quantum computing as part of our mission to make the entry barrier into quantum science accessible regardless of where you start.
+Before our kick-off ceremony, we spent a week hosting workshops to get students familiar with Qiskit and the fundamentals of Quantum Computing.

+This Year, we are happy to announce an integrated challenge with our Qauntum Partners!
+Stay Tuned for more info 😉

 --------------------------------
 # Official Registration
 - Before you register, read the full rules [here](https://github.com/qiskit-community/fall-fest-22/blob/main/Qiskit%20Fall%20Fest%20Official%20Rules%20Template.docx).
-This is a hackathon for MYCAMPUS only, if you are not a member of the MYCAMPUS community, you may not participate in this hackathon.
+This is a hackathon for **UT Austin Students** only, if you are not a student at UT Aautin, you may not participate in this hackathon.

-- To officially sign up, register using [this link](https://airtable.com/)
+- To officially sign up, register using [this link](https://forms.gle/NPm3qgAaqenri5u98)
-- add google form for registration
 - join the discord
 - follow us on instagram